-My work is born of journeys into terra incognita, through landscapes both internal and external (the boundary between the two – perhaps a culturally-specific designation – is for me porous).
-In either realm, I can’t resist the unfamiliar and rather than lingering in the ‘known’, am compelled to explore what lies over the horizon.
+My work is born of journeys through landscapes both internal and external (the boundary between the two – perhaps a culturally-specific designation – is for me porous).
+In either realm, rather than lingering in the familiar I am compelled to explore what lies over the horizon.
 This tendency may, apparently, be the upshot of my DNA.

 Meditative ‘making’ and walking are of pivotal importance as they constitute the preliminary mechanisms by which I process these experiences.
 Through these ‘technologies’ I aspire to understand the places I visit, why I am drawn to them, how they are defined and what makes them resonant – both for me and in wider society.

 Making is not a matter of simple production – of working in linear or logical fashion towards the presentation of a pre-rationalised/resolved idea or concept.
 To a large degree I ‘think’ through my hands and feet in the course of repetitive actions in which I become totally immersed.
 Thus, I reach resolution (in so far as anything is ever fully resolved) by not directly attending to the immediate conundrum.
 We seem overly hung up on the ‘head’ bit at the moment, a state of affairs that doesn’t suit everyone and ignores the greater part of our latent capacity.